 Let’s say that you have $200 with which to play.

 A slot game with 20 paylines and a coin value of $1 would cost $20 per spin, assuming you bet the maximum (which you should almost always do).
 At that rate, you might potentially exhaust your budget after only 10 spins!
 Given that it’s common to go through 600 spins in one hour, 10 spins passes quickly.
-Instead, play slots that have fewer paylines or a lower coin value – or both.
+Instead, play slots that have fewer paylines or a lower coin value or even both.

 You’ll preserve your budget and last longer which improves your chances of hitting a few winning combinations.